DevSilv/DevSilv.github.io/_posts/2021/02/28/2021-02-28-virt-manager-options-and-info.md

     - The menu "File"

-        ?.
-The option "Add connection..." – opens the window "Add Connection".
+        1. The option "Add connection..." – opens the window "Add Connection".
 This window most probably facilitates adding a connection to a hypervisor (?) (note that, for example, libvirt's documentation mentions in [3] that a "connection" may refer to a "driver").
 For options available within this window, see below.
-        ?.
-The option "New Virtual Machine" – opens the window of the creator "Create a new virtual machine".
+        2. The option "New Virtual Machine" – opens the window of the creator "Create a new virtual machine".
 For options available within this window, see below.
-        ?.
-The option "Close" – closes the main Virtual Machine Manager window; it does not close particular virtual machines' windows.
+        3. The option "Close" – closes the main Virtual Machine Manager window; it does not close particular virtual machines' windows.
-        ?.
-The option "Quit" – quits Virtual Machine Manager; it closes all Virtual Machine Manager's windows, also particular virtual machines' ones (note: it **does not** stop virtual machines).
+        4. The option "Quit" – quits Virtual Machine Manager; it closes all Virtual Machine Manager's windows, also particular virtual machines' ones (note: it **does not** stop virtual machines).

     - The menu "Edit"

-        ?.
-The option "Connection Details" – TODO
+        5. The option "Connection Details" – TODO
-        ?.
-The option "Virtual Machine Details" – TODO ?.
-The option "Delete" – TODO
+        6. The option "Virtual Machine Details" – TODO
+        7. The option "Delete" – TODO
-        ?.
-The option "Preferences" – TODO
+        8. The option "Preferences" – TODO

     - The menu "View"

         - The menu "Graph"

-            ?.
-The option "Guest CPU Usage" – TODO
+            9. The option "Guest CPU Usage" – TODO
-            ?.
-The option "Host CPU Usage" – TODO
+            10. The option "Host CPU Usage" – TODO
-            ?.
-The option "Memory Usage" – TODO
+            11. The option "Memory Usage" – TODO
-            ?.
-The option "Disk I/O" – TODO
+            12. The option "Disk I/O" – TODO
-            ?.
-The option "Network I/O" – TODO
+            13. The option "Network I/O" – TODO

     - The menu "Help"

-        ?.
-The option "About" – TODO
+        14. The option "About" – TODO

 - The toolbar

-    ?.
-The button "Create a new virtual machine" – TODO ?.
-The button "Open" ("Show the virtual machine console and details") – TODO ?.
-The button "Power on the virtual machine" – TODO ?.
-The button "Pause the virtual machine" – TODO ?.
-The first button "Shut down the virtual machine" – TODO ?.
-The second button "Shut down the virtual machine" – TODO
+    15. The button "Create a new virtual machine" – TODO
+    16. The button "Open" ("Show the virtual machine console and details") – TODO
+    17. The button "Power on the virtual machine" – TODO
+    18. The button "Pause the virtual machine" – TODO
+    19. The first button "Shut down the virtual machine" – TODO
+    20. The second button "Shut down the virtual machine" – TODO

     - The menu "Shut down the virtual machine"

-        ?.
-The option "Reboot" – TODO
+        21. The option "Reboot" – TODO
-        ?.
-The option "Shut Down" – TODO
+        22. The option "Shut Down" – TODO
-        ?.
-The option "Force Reset" – TODO
+        23. The option "Force Reset" – TODO
-        ?.
-The option "Force Off" – TODO
+        24. The option "Force Off" – TODO
-        ?.
-The option "Save" – TODO
+        25. The option "Save" – TODO

 - The pane with the list of hypervisors and virtual machines

-    ?.
-The column "Name" – TODO
+    26. The column "Name" – TODO
-    ?.
-The column "CPU usage" – TODO
+    27. The column "CPU usage" – TODO
-    ?.
-The column "Host CPU usage" – TODO
+    28. The column "Host CPU usage" – TODO
-    ?.
-The column "Memory usage" – TODO
+    29. The column "Memory usage" – TODO
-    ?.
-The column "Disk I/O" – TODO
+    30. The column "Disk I/O" – TODO
-    ?.
-The column "Network I/O" – TODO
+    31. The column "Network I/O" – TODO

     - The context menu available right-clicking the bar with the name of a connection

-        ?.
-The option "New" – TODO
+        32. The option "New" – TODO
-        ?.
-The option "Connect" – TODO
+        33. The option "Connect" – TODO
-        ?.
-The option "Disconnect" – TODO
+        34. The option "Disconnect" – TODO
-        ?.
-The option "Delete" – TODO
+        35. The option "Delete" – TODO
-        ?.
-The option "Details" – TODO
+        36. The option "Details" – TODO

 ### The window "Add Connection" (the main window of Virtual Machine Manager > the main menu > "File" > "Add connection...")

-[c].
-The option "Hypervisor" – allows to select the hypervisor to connect to (?).
+37. The option "Hypervisor" – allows to select the hypervisor to connect to (?).
 For options available within the drop-down menu of this option, see below.
-?.
-The option "Connect to remote host over SSH" – most probably allows to connect to a remote host over the SSH protocol.
+38. The option "Connect to remote host over SSH" – most probably allows to connect to a remote host over the SSH protocol.
 [13] may be related.
-This option is available only when one of the following options is selected in the option [c]: "QEMU/KVM", "Xen", "Libvirt-LXC".
+This option is available only when one of the following options is selected in the option 37: "QEMU/KVM", "Xen", "Libvirt-LXC".
 For options available within this option, see below.
 For more information about the SSH protocol, see [14].
-[b].
-The option "Autoconnect" – most probably allows to specify whether the connection should be established automatically when Virtual Machine Manager starts.
-Option [a] may be related.
+39. The option "Autoconnect" – most probably allows to specify whether the connection should be established automatically when Virtual Machine Manager starts.
+Option 100 may be related.
-?.
-The information "Generated URI" – most probably displays the final URI address that will be used to connect.
+40. The information "Generated URI" – most probably displays the final URI address that will be used to connect.
-?.
-The button "Cancel" – closes the window "Add Connection" without connecting.
+41. The button "Cancel" – closes the window "Add Connection" without connecting.
-?.
-The button "Connect" – closes the window "Add Connection" and connects.
+42. The button "Connect" – closes the window "Add Connection" and connects.
-?.
-The warning "QEMU usermode session..." – it reads: "QEMU usermode session is not the virt-manager default.
+43. The warning "QEMU usermode session..." – it reads: "QEMU usermode session is not the virt-manager default.
 It is likely that any pre-existing QEMU/KVM guests will not be available.
 Networking options are very limited."
 I am not sure what it means.
 I am not sure whether it is related, but the word "usermode" occurs several times in [15], and the word "user-mode" occurs in [16].
 For more information about networking regarding QEMU use, see [17].
 For more information about QEMU, see [18].
 For more information about KVM, see [19].
-?.
-The option "Custom URI" – allows to specify a custom URI for the connection.
+44. The option "Custom URI" – allows to specify a custom URI for the connection.

 - The drop-down menu "Hypervisor"

-    [d].
-The option "QEMU/KVM" – allows to specify that the hypervisor to connect to is a "QEMU/KVM" hypervisor (?); I am not sure whether the character string "QEMU/KVM" should be treated as one "hypervisor" or not.
+    45. The option "QEMU/KVM" – allows to specify that the hypervisor to connect to is a "QEMU/KVM" hypervisor (?); I am not sure whether the character string "QEMU/KVM" should be treated as one "hypervisor" or not.
 Selecting this value in the drop-down menu "Hypervisor" generates the URI `qemu:///system`; for the difference between the URIs `qemu:///session` and the URI `qemu:///system`, see [21].
-    ?.
-The option "QEMU/KVM user session" – allows to specify what hypervisor to connect to (?); I am not sure whether the character string "QEMU/KVM user session" should be treated either as a separate hypervisor, or one equivalent with the character string "QEMU/KVM" in option [d], or differently.
+    46. The option "QEMU/KVM user session" – allows to specify what hypervisor to connect to (?); I am not sure whether the character string "QEMU/KVM user session" should be treated either as a separate hypervisor, or one equivalent with the character string "QEMU/KVM" in option 45, or differently.
 Selecting this value in the drop-down menu "Hypervisor" generates the URI `qemu:///session`; for the difference between the URIs `qemu:///session` and the URI `qemu:///system`, see [21].
-    ?.
-The option "Xen" – allows to specify that the hypervisor to connect to is a Xen hypervisor (?).
+    47. The option "Xen" – allows to specify that the hypervisor to connect to is a Xen hypervisor (?).
 Selecting this value in the drop-down menu "Hypervisor" generates the URI `xen:///`.
 For more information about the Xen hypervisor, see [20].
-    ?.
-The option "Libvirt-LXC" – allows to specify that the hypervisor to connect to is a "Libvirt-LXC" hypervisor (?); I am not sure whether the character string "Libvirt-LXC" should be treated as one "hypervisor" or not.
+    48. The option "Libvirt-LXC" – allows to specify that the hypervisor to connect to is a "Libvirt-LXC" hypervisor (?); I am not sure whether the character string "Libvirt-LXC" should be treated as one "hypervisor" or not.
 Selecting this value in the drop-down menu "Hypervisor" generates the URI `lxc:///`.
 For more information about libvirt, see [22].
 For more information about LXC, see [23].
-    ?.
-The option "Custom URI..." – allows to specify a custom URI for the connection.
+    49. The option "Custom URI..." – allows to specify a custom URI for the connection.

 - The options of the option "Connect to remote host over SSH"

-    ?.
-The option "Username" – most probably allows to specify the username for connecting over the SSH protocol.
+    50. The option "Username" – most probably allows to specify the username for connecting over the SSH protocol.
-    ?.
-The option "Hostname" – most probably allows to specify the hostname for connecting over the SSH protocol.
+    51. The option "Hostname" – most probably allows to specify the hostname for connecting over the SSH protocol.

 ### The creator "Create a new virtual machine" (the window "New Virtual Machine"; the main window of Virtual Machine Manager > the main menu > "File" > "New Virtual Machine")

-?.
-The button "Cancel" – TODO
+52. The button "Cancel" – TODO
-?.
-The button "Back" – TODO
+53. The button "Back" – TODO
-?.
-The button "Forward" – TODO
+54. The button "Forward" – TODO
-?.
-The button "Finish" – TODO
+55. The button "Finish" – TODO

 - The pane "Step 1 of 5"

-    ?.
-The information "Connection" – TODO
+    56. The information "Connection" – TODO
-    ?.
-The option "Choose how would you like to install the operating system" – TODO
+    57. The option "Choose how would you like to install the operating system" – TODO

 - The pane "Step 2 of 5"

-    ?.
-The option "Choose ISO or CDROM install media" – TODO ?.
-The button "Browse..." – allows to browse for a location of the install media.
+    58. The option "Choose ISO or CDROM install media" – TODO
+    59. The button "Browse..." – allows to browse for a location of the install media.
 Opens the window "Locate ISO media volume"; for options available within this window, see below.
-    ?.
-The option "Choose the operating system you are installing" – TODO ?.
-The option "Automatically detect from the installation media / source" – TODO
+    60. The option "Choose the operating system you are installing" – TODO
+    61. The option "Automatically detect from the installation media / source" – TODO

 - The pane "Step 3 of 5"

-    ?.
-The option "Choose Memory and CPU settings" – TODO
+    62. The option "Choose Memory and CPU settings" – TODO

     - The options in the option "Choose Memory and CPU settings"

-        ?.
-The option "Memory" – TODO
+        63. The option "Memory" – TODO
-        ?.
-The option "CPUs" – TODO
+        64. The option "CPUs" – TODO

 - The pane "Step 4 of 5"

-    ?.
-The option "Enable storage for this virtual machine" – TODO
+    65. The option "Enable storage for this virtual machine" – TODO

     - The options of the option "Enable storage for this virtual machine"

-        ?.
-The option "Create a disk image for the virtual machine" – TODO ?.
-The option "Select or create custom storage" – TODO
+        66. The option "Create a disk image for the virtual machine" – TODO
+        67. The option "Select or create custom storage" – TODO

         - The options of the option "Select or create custom storage"

-            ?.
-The button "Manage..." – TODO
+            68. The button "Manage..." – TODO

 - The pane "Step 5 of 5"

-    ?.
-The information "Name" – TODO
+    69. The information "Name" – TODO
-    ?.
-The information "OS" – TODO
+    70. The information "OS" – TODO
-    ?.
-The information "Install" – TODO
+    71. The information "Install" – TODO
-    ?.
-The information "Memory" – TODO
+    72. The information "Memory" – TODO
-    ?.
-The information "CPUs" – TODO
+    73. The information "CPUs" – TODO
-    ?.
-The information "Storage" – TODO
+    74. The information "Storage" – TODO
-    ?.
-The option "Customize configuration before install" – TODO ?.
-The option "Network selection" – TODO.
-For options within this option, see the option [j].
+    75. The option "Customize configuration before install" – TODO
+    76. The option "Network selection" – TODO.
+For options within this option, see the option 384.

 ### The window "Locate ISO media volume" (the main window of Virtual Machine Manager > the main menu > "File" > "New Virtual Machine" > "Forward" > Browse...")

-?.
-The button "Browse local" – TODO
+77. The button "Browse local" – TODO
-?.
-The button "Cancel" – TODO
+78. The button "Cancel" – TODO
-?.
-The button "Choose Volume" – TODO
+79. The button "Choose Volume" – TODO

 - The storage pool pane

-    ?.
-The storage pool list – TODO
+    80. The storage pool list – TODO
-    ?.
-The button "Add Pool" – TODO
+    81. The button "Add Pool" – TODO
-    ?.
-The button "Start Pool" – TODO
+    82. The button "Start Pool" – TODO
-    ?.
-The button "Stop Pool" – TODO
+    83. The button "Stop Pool" – TODO
-    ?.
-The button "Delete Pool" – TODO
+    84. The button "Delete Pool" – TODO

 - The tab "Details"

-    ?.
-The information "Size" – TODO
+    85. The information "Size" – TODO
-    ?.
-The information "Location" – TODO
+    86. The information "Location" – TODO

     - The pane "Volumes"

-        ?.
-The button "Create new volume" – TODO
+        87. The button "Create new volume" – TODO
-        ?.
-The button "Refresh volume list" – TODO
+        88. The button "Refresh volume list" – TODO
-        ?.
-The button "Delete volume" – TODO
+        89. The button "Delete volume" – TODO

         - The volume list

-            ?.
-The column "Volumes" – TODO
+            90. The column "Volumes" – TODO
-            ?.
-The column "Size" – TODO
+            91. The column "Size" – TODO
-            ?.
-The column "Format" – TODO
+            92. The column "Format" – TODO

 - The tab "XML"

-    ?.
-The warning "XML editing..." – TODO
+    93. The warning "XML editing..." – TODO
-    ?.
-The field with the XML document – TODO
+    94. The field with the XML document – TODO

 ### The window "Connection Details" (the main window of Virtual Machine Manager > the main menu > "Edit" > "Connection Details")